hirethunk/verbs/docs/quickstart.md

 php artisan verbs:state CustomerState
 ```

 This will create a `CustomerState` class in our `app/States` directory.
-We can customize it to add our timestamp.
+We'll customize it to add our timestamp.

 ```php
 class CustomerState extends State